Code that controls capital deserves rigorous scrutiny

 No shortcuts.

-Every engagement runs all eight phases in sequence.
+Every engagement runs all nine phases in sequence.

 01